Installing/Uninstalling Bash on Windows from the command line

 I previously wrote about the installation method on this blog.

-How to use Bash after Windows 10 Anniversary Update | Beyond Inc.
+How to use Bash after Windows 10 Anniversary Update | Beyond Co., Ltd.

-didn't have any particularly important files, so
+And since I didn't have any particularly important files there,

 I wondered if there was a way to do this quickly from the command line...and I was able to